 Finally, we used these insights to help create personalised communication to the different types of Jimny fans.
 We conducted an automated email campaign - which we had not been able to do when we launched the previous version Jimny.

 Over time the Suzuki team has grown reliant on the data we can gather in HubSpot - every campaign we do relies on HubSpot data more.
 When we launched Ignis in June 2017 - we used persona data to drive billboard placements.
 When we launched Swift in May 2018 - we used persona data to plan billboard placements, track influencer activity, report on the various publications where we advertised Swift and even looked at the events we planned and aimed to track those.
-We also tracked dealer engagement via personal forms for dealer leads," says Nicole Sengers, Senior Inbound Marketing Strategist.
+We also tracked dealer engagement via personal forms for dealer leads," says Nicole Sengers, Principal Inbound Marketing Strategist.

 This philosophy spoke through their content and within a six month period (1st of June and 30th of November), Penquin and Spitfire Inbound were able to achieve the following results for Suzuki: